Open the Dream Gate Championship

-The Open the Dream Gate Championship (オープン・ザ・ドリームゲート王座, Ōpun za Dorīmugēto Ōza) is a professional wrestling championship created and promoted by the Japanese promotion Dragon Gate.
-The wrestler who holds it is considered the top singles wrestler in Dragon Gate.
+The Open the Dream Gate Championship (オープン・ザ・ドリームゲート王座, Ōpun za Dorīmugēto Ōza) is a professional wrestling championship created and promoted by the Japanese promotion Dragongate.
+The wrestler who holds it is considered the top singles wrestler in Dragongate.
 It was created on July 4, 2004 when Cima was awarded the title as a result of being the last Último Dragón Gym Champion.

 History

 The inaugural champion was Cima, who was awarded the championship for being the last Último Dragón Gym Champion.
 He is still the longest reigning champion as of today at 574 days.
 Title reigns are determined either by professional wrestling matches between different wrestlers involved in pre-existing scripted feuds, plots, and storylines, or by scripted circumstances.
 Wrestlers were portrayed as either villains or heroes as they followed a series of tension-building events, which culminated in a wrestling match or series of matches for the championship.